joshcc3/lockless-c/README.md

 Different compiler/processor optimizations: caching, instruction pre-fecthing, branch prediction, instruction re-ordering.

+# Dev in C

+First write a test to see what you expect the interface to look like.
+Then write out the functions that describe the behaviour.
+Then write out the tests.
+Then think out the pre and post conditions.

 # Makefiles
 Variables are specified as <key> := <value>.
 The convention is to use capitals for keys.